np-mrd/npmrd_cross_domain_integration_docs/docs/embargo_update_breakdown.md

   - type: bool

 - embargo_npmrd_db_release_status <a name="embargo_npmrd_db_release_status"></a>
   - Description: The current embargo status of in the NP-MRD Database FOR THIS SUBMISSION.
-Acts as a general guide for everything in this submission, however, there can be exceptions, i.e. there is an embargo on this submisison but one of the compounds sent already exists in the database.
+Acts as a general guide for everything in this submission, however, there can be exceptions, i.e. there is an embargo on this submission but one of the compounds sent already exists in the database.
+Updated by the database site and sent back to the deposition site.
   - Example: `embargoed`
   - type: string
   - One of: `embargoed`, `released`, `withdrawn`, or ``